 The Elton John AIDS Foundation (EJAF), which was established by the musician in 1992, is one of the largest privately-funded institutions in the world working to overcome AIDS.
 Since its beginning the Foundation has prioritized the pivotal areas of treatment, prevention and education, and raised over $300 million to support more than 1,200 projects world-wide.

 Wang has been benefactor over two consecutive years (2011, 2012) to the EJAF’s Annual Academy Awards Viewing Party, the most high-profile and largest fundraising event held in Hollywood on Oscar night.
 In 2014-2016 she has resumed her support as patron for the event, a position she also held for their New York Enduring Vision benefit in October 2013.
 This event recognizes outstanding contribution in the campaign against AIDS and in 2013 honored Hilary Clinton with the Founder’s Award for her tireless work in the field.
-In 2017, she supported EJAF in honor of Sir Elton John’s 70th birthday party, hosted at the innovative Hammer Museum in Los Angeles, hosted by actor Rob Lowe.
+In 2017, she supported EJAF in honor of two occasions.
+The first for Sir Elton John’s 70th birthday party, hosted at the innovative Hammer Museum in Los Angeles by actor Rob Lowe.
+The second was for an auction in the private residence of Sir Elton John and David Furnish in Windsor, to benefit EJAF’s efforts.

 amfAR, the American Foundation for AIDS Research, plays a leading global role in the area of research, treatment and education for AIDS.
 It attracts and cultivates support and ongoing patronage from many leading public figures in the fields of film, fashion and music, including the late Elizabeth Taylor, Karl Lagerfeld and David Bowie.
 The non-profit organization can also count on endorsement from those whose actions carry global influence, such as former US President Bill Clinton.
 With Piaget and M.A.C Viva Glam, Wang acted as a sponsor for the 2012 Paris Inspiration Gala.